mennareda568/hospital-laravel/README.md

 4_Open PHPMyAdmin (http://localhost/phpmyadmin)

   *Create a database with name hospital

-5_php artisan migrate
+5_Upload .env and connect it with database

-6_Upload .env and connect it with database
+6_php artisan migrate

 7_php artisan serve